New York Yankees

-Luis Severino: The ace of the Yankees' staff, Severino currently leads the league in wins and is second only to the superhuman Justin Verlander in ERA.
+Luis Severino: The ace of the Yankees' staff, Severino is second in the league in wins and fifth in strikeouts.
 The young Dominican throws hard—his fastball has been clocked as high as 101mph—and will mix in a slider and a changeup to keep batters off guard.
 Severino compares well to reigning Cy Young winner Corey Kluber except when it comes to reservedness; self-expression does not seem to be among Severino's problems.

 Aaron Boone: Just as the Red Sox have a rookie manager who is the brother of a former Mariner fan-favorite second baseman, so do the Yankees.
 Brother of Bret Boone (and grandson of Ray Boone and son of Bob Boone, who also managed after his playing days), Aaron Boone was perhaps not the player his brother, dad, and grandpa were, but he did carve out a respectable Major League career for himself, playing for six teams from 1997-2009.